ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/README.md

 - Peertube or something else for my videos (maybe tube.)
 - Add issue tracker for projects.
 - Consider adding access from Lokinet, Freenet, and GNUnet(?).
-- Split git and cgit into separate containers.
 - If moved to a VPS:
   - Add access from the regular Clearnet and Yggdrasil.
   - See about adding IPFS gateway.